Identity and contact details of the Data Controller

 How your information will be used

-If you contact us via our contact form then your email address will be used to respond to your message and not for any other purpose.
+If you contact us via our contact form then the name and email address you provide will be used to respond to your message and not for any other purpose.

 The information gathered by Google Analytics will be used to improve your website experience and optimise website traffic.